One of the most common questions we get at YEAH! Local is:

 Shady companies can use them to rope you in with no real intention of ranking your website.

 But this isn’t always the case.

 While YEAH!
-Local never makes our clients sign contracts, we know that a 6 to 12 month contract isn’t always a bad idea.
+Local never make our clients sign contracts, we know that a 6 to 12-month contract isn’t always a bad idea.